 Place pieces of fruit on dehydrator trays in a single layer, close together but not touching or overlapping.
-Refer to the Fruit Drying Guide on pages 6 and 7 for suggested preparation, pretreatment, and drying times.
+Refer to the Fruit Drying Guide on page 7 for suggested preparation, pretreatment, and drying times.
+Dry fruit at 135°F (57°C).

-Refer to the Fruit Drying Guide on pages 6 and 7 and begin checking the fruit at the beginning of the average drying time range.
+Refer to the Fruit Drying Guide and begin checking the fruit at the beginning of the average drying time range.
 Remove a few pieces of fruit from each dehydrator tray and allow to cool to room temperature.
 Fruits are acceptably dry when they are soft and pliable, but not sticky.
 Fruit folded in half should not stick together.
 Apple and banana slices can be dried until crisp, if desired.
 If fruits seem to have a lot of moisture remaining, recheck every 1 to 2 hours.
 If fruits appear to be almost done, check again in 30 minutes.
 Always check fruits from each tray.